 ambivalence has to mark the American Sublime: Think of Melville, Whitman, Eliot’s The Waste Land, Faulkner’s doomed landscapes.
 A selfhood endlessly aspiring to freedom from the past is bound to resist actual overdeterminations that bind us all in time.

 The authors Bloom selects for his study are considered in roughly chronological pairings, which are often left to bleed into one another.
 In his mid-eighties, the great critic has brought a lifetime of reading and thinking about authors from Herman Melville and Walt Whitman to T.S Eliot and Wallace Stevens, into one very personal volume.
-The personal tone of The Daemon Knows, with it’s anecdotes, opinions, and autobiographical details, marks out the confidence of its author, and allows for an unexpected degree of intimacy in the reading.
+The personal tone of The Daemon Knows, with its anecdotes, opinions, and autobiographical details, creates an unexpected degree of intimacy in the reading.

-As a critic, Bloom’s confident style has always maintained the capacity to meander into sweeping largesse and generalised pronouncements, but in this more intimate volume, there is perhaps a step back from the outright didacticism of some of his preceding works, into a more humble stance, and a slightly more personable style.
+As a critic, Bloom’s confident style has always maintained the capacity to meander into sweeping largesse and generalised pronouncements.
+In this more intimate volume, there is perhaps a step back from the outright didacticism of some of his preceding works into a more humble stance, and a slightly more personable style.
 In this volume, Bloom concedes that: ‘We do not read only as aesthetes – though we should – but also as responsible men and women.’
 In accepting the subjectivity of his own reading experience, albeit a little grudgingly, there is a greater sense of openness to the book in general, and subsequently more room for the emotion that must form the bedrock of the sublime for a reader.
-Bloom’s love of Hart Crane in particular is at times quite moving, and I was left feeling much more sympathetic towards Harold Bloom the man after reading this volume, than some of his previous views and attitudes would have me be.
+Bloom’s love of Hart Crane, in particular, is at times quite moving.

-As well as the personal elements, the strength of Bloom’s knowledge, and his ability to select and deploy the most exquisite quotes, makes this book an absolute joy to read.
-My personal familiarity with American Literature does not extend to all of the major writers in this book, but where I was less familiar, my interest was piqued, and where I brought my own knowledge, my appreciation was deepened.
+As well as the personal elements, the breadth of Bloom’s knowledge, and his ability to select and deploy the most exquisite quotes, makes this book an absolute joy to read.
+My personal familiarity with American Literature does not extend to all of the major writers in this book, but where I was less familiar, my interest was piqued, and where I held some small expertise, my appreciation was deepened.